amschloss/data-cleaning-project/README.md

 ## Summary data file

 The final step of the code generates a summary file in CSV format.
 To load the summary in R, download the file and use `read.csv` to open it.
+No parameters are necessary aside from the file name.